lorlouis/linkedList/README.md

 A simple doubly linked list implementation

 ## How to use
+Just run: `make rel`

-Just copy the content of this repo in your project
+You should find 2 directories named `include` and `lib` Just copy them to your project

+you can include the headers with `#include "./include/ll/a_header.h"`

+you need to add `-L./lib/ -llinkedList` to gcc to link the lib.